Mental Health and Wellbeing

 How do we support mental health and wellbeing in our students?

 - We participate in both local and national events.
 North Chadderton School is passionate about raising awareness about mental health and reducing the stigma that often surrounds mental health.
+The school works closely with the Anna Freud Centre and participates in its annual BeeWell survey to help us understand the mental health needs of the young people within our school

-We advise that if you are seriously concerned about your child’s mental wellbeing that you request an emergency appointment with your GP.
 In extreme circumstances, you can visit your local A & E department.

 Understanding mental health can be a complex and daunting thing, not only for the child/young person but also for family members and those caring for them.